-This study evaluates the overall economic performance of zones and analyzes key development trends in terms of zone configuration, ...
+This study evaluates the overall economic performance of special economic zones and analyzes key development trends in terms of zone ...

 SEZs can play a powerful role in attracting investment, generating jobs, supporting industrialization, and facilitating trade.
 However, in many cases, they are not the most appropriate or viable tool.
-For example, most of the SEZs introduced in South Africa in the early 2000s failed to induce significant investment (instead many existing companies simply relocated into the zone) or job creation.
-This was partly due to the use of these zones for spatial development of poor regions–which SEZs are generally poorly suited to do.
+For example, most of the SEZs introduced in South Africa in the early 2000s failed to induce significant job creation or investment; instead, many existing companies simply relocated to the zones, reaped benefits, but did not create synergies.
+This was partly due to the use of these zones for the spatial development of poor regions—a task that SEZs are generally ill-suited for.